skipperkongen/codechallenge-serotina-kudos/exercise_2.md

 # Exercise 2: check if string is a palindrome

-Implement a function that checks whether a string is a palindrome:
+Implement a function that checks whether a string is a [palindrome](https://en.wikipedia.org/wiki/Palindrome).

 ```python
 test_strings = [